JRCSTU/wltp/README.rst

 Also :option:`--upgrade` (or `-U`) is only required if you already have an old installation of wltp and need to upgrade it.

-To check whether the installation has been successful, check that the :command:`wltpcmd.py` script works, which must have been installed somewhere in your :envvar:`PATH`:
+To check whether the installation has been successful, check that the :command:`wltpcmd` script works, which must have been installed somewhere in your :envvar:`PATH`:

 .. code-block:: console

-    $ wltpcmd.py --version                      ## Check which version installed.
+    $ wltpcmd --version                      ## Check which version installed. wltpcmd 0.0.9-alpha.2
-    wltpcmd.py 0.0.9-alpha.2

 ..
 Tip::